 Around Fawley and How Caple are fishing nurseries - please do not disturb the fish.
 Landing in this area is discouraged to avoid disturbing the fish fry in shallow waters.

 The River Wye takes another switchback turn following which you will pass under Foy Bridge, a pedestrian suspension bridge.
 There are some strong currents along this section especially when the river is running low, as the water winds around the shingle beaches.

-When canoeing from Hoarwithy to Ross on Wye it is important to remember to bring provisions along with you in the form of a picnic, so you can eat your lunch on the river bank, unlike some of the other sections along the Wye this section does not have anywhere to buy food or drink en route, so make sure you are properly prepared.
+When canoeing from Hoarwithy to Ross on Wye it is important to remember to bring provisions along with you in the form of a picnic, so you can eat your lunch on the river, unlike some of the other sections along the Wye this section does not have anywhere to buy food or drink en route, so make sure you are properly prepared.

 day 4 - CANOEING FROM ROSS ON WYE TO symonds yat

 From Ross on Wye your course will take you past Goodrich Castle sited high on a hill overlooking the River Wye and the Wye Valley.
 Not many people see the castle from this side, and seeing the dark silhouette along the cliffline really makes you appreciate the history of the castle and it's dungeons.